 Do you like watching TV with friends?
-The coronavirus pandemic has made it harder for friends and fans to watch the latest episodes of their favorite shows together.
-But a new streaming service named Vidgo TV is changing all that.
+Watching your favorite shows with friends is fun, but not always possible.
+A new streaming service named Vidgo TV is changing all that.

 Its built-in social sharing features, mobile-first platform, and channel lineup make it affordable to cut the cord and stream your favorite content anywhere.
 Integrated chat rooms, watch parties, and live react videos are just a few of the unique features that make Vidgo a solid option for social cord cutters.

 Dive in to all the details in our Vidgo review.

 Vidgo calls itself a social TV streaming platform.
 Since jumping on the scene a few years ago, it’s quickly become a suitable cable alternative and a decent competitor to other streaming platforms like Hulu Live and Sling TV.

 What makes it different is the social sharing features and mobile-first platform it offers.
 If you don’t often watch TV alone or enjoy watching shows on your phone, give Vidgo a try.

 There’s a lot to like about Vidgo.
 Like other streaming services, it has a solid lineup of popular channels and lets you sign up without a contract.
 There are no credit checks or hidden fees and you can cancel at any time.